 When flu season hits, absenteeism skyrockets and productivity drops.
 In a recent article, Employee Benefit News points out that the first step is the "ounce of prevention,” the flu vaccine.
 Providing for vaccination can be a smart benefit to offer employees, and it requires navigating misinformation about the vaccine, motivating employees to act, and contending with supply issues.
 For employers who want to increase vaccination rates, experts suggest making the process more convenient or incentivizing getting a shot.
 On-site programs are more effective since they are not only more convenient but also allow employees to be motivated by seeing their coworkers getting the shot.
 Regardless of approach, careful planning – from scheduling to ordering to addressing employee concerns – can help an office place stay healthier.

 Last year’s flu season was the worst on record, per the CDC.
 Shared spaces and devices make offices and workplaces perfect places for flu germs to spread.
-As an article inshows, 40% of employees with the flu admit to coming to work and 10% attend a social gathering while sick.
+As an article in HR Dive shows, 40% of employees with the flu admit to coming to work and 10% attend a social gathering while sick.
 Should an employee contract the flu, employers need to have policies in place that empower and encourage workers to stay home when sick.